joelnet/html-lang/README.md

 # HTML is a Programming Language!

+HTML is now a Turing complete programming language with the `html-lang` library.

 `html-lang` is experimental and currently in development.
 So that means don't go slipping this into your production site!
 Proceed at your own risk!

 `html-lang` features no build step, no bundling, no webpack configs.
 Open up your HTML, include the script and start writing HTML.